Get Started

 When multiple URL variants point to the same content, establish clear priority rules to avoid arbitrary choices.
 For mobile versus desktop URLs, canonical typically points from the mobile variant (m.example.com) to the responsive desktop version if you’ve consolidated to a single codebase; legacy separate mobile sites should canonicalize back to desktop unless mobile is your primary user experience.
 Regional variants follow a geographic hierarchy: if content is substantively identical across locales, point regional URLs to the original market’s version, but only when translation or localization doesn’t materially change the value proposition.

 A/B test pages present a common trap.
 Test variants should always canonical back to the control URL, never the reverse, even if a variant is winning; promotion happens by making the variant the new control, not by flipping canonicals mid-test.
+I’ve watched a team flip a canonical to the winning variant on a Friday and spend the next three weeks explaining the traffic dip.
+Three weeks to clean up.
+Should have been three days.
 Parameter order conflicts (product.php?color=blue&size=large versus size=large&color=blue) demand normalization rules in your canonical logic: alphabetize parameters or establish a fixed sequence, then apply it consistently across all parameter-driven URLs.

 Document these hierarchies in a decision matrix your CMS or middleware can execute programmatically, removing human judgment from routine conflicts.